Skip to main content

 Problems

-Every problem should be so fucking clearly defined that anyone can jump in to solve it without requiring additional information.
+Every problem should be so clearly defined that anyone can jump in to solve it without requiring additional information.

 1. Create a database of well defined problems